Name: Aaron

 exact match to Dorothy's mtDNA, it will suggest a 99% likelihood that person

-time, and that exact match only means that there is a 50% likelihood that
+and that exact match only means that there is a 50% likelihood that common

-years).
 By itself the data can never pin down an exact ancestor.
-The test rules
+The test rules out

 population can be ruled out.